djo1996/Bayesian_Continual_Learning_And_Forgetting/README.md

 ## Figure 3 and Figure 4

-To reproduce the results of figure 3 and 4 check out the JAX implementaion we made in this other [github](https://github.com/kellian-cottart/mesu-pmnist.git).
+To reproduce the results of Figures 3 and 4, check out our JAX implementation in this [GitHub repository](https://github.com/kellian-cottart/mesu-pmnist.git).

 ## Authors